Alternatives to Canine Surgeries

 After An Injury

 If your dog is injured, visit your vet as soon as possible, but be an informed consumer.
 Many veterinarians consider cruciate ligament surgery necessary, routine, fast, easy, highly effective, and the only treatment that will help.
-For many dogs this has been the case, but some veterinary research places the ligament surgery success rate at well below 50 percent.
+For many dogs this has been the case, but some veterinary research places the cruciate ligament surgery for dogs success rate at well below 50 percent.
 If surgery is necessary, your investment in conservative management may pay dividends in faster recovery and better overall health.

 Canine health and nutrition researcher Mary Straus recommends simple first-aid strategies for dogs with knee injuries.
 Straus learned about the benefits of such an approach when her dog, Piglet, had surgery for dysplasia on both elbows before her second birthday, followed by surgery for a ruptured cruciate at age three.
 “First and most importantly,” she says, “exercise must be restricted.
 No running, no jumping (including on and off furniture), and no stairs.
 Walk your dog on-leash when going outside to potty.
 The dog doesn’t necessarily have to be crated, which can restrict movement so much that it increases stiffness and limits flexibility, but should be confined to a small room or ex-pen, or kept on-leash while with the owner.
 Exercise restriction must be continued for at least six to eight weeks.”